The sandbox boundary

 What firma run does

-Section titled “What firma run does”firma run wraps the agent’s launch in a sandbox that removes the agent’s ability to bypass the proxy.
-Concretely:
+Section titled “What firma run does”firma run wraps the agent’s launch in a sandbox.
+The specific mechanisms depend on the backend:

 --identity-mode), so it can’t read host secrets via filesystem.

-The result is that an agent running under firma run can attempt to bypass the proxy in any way it likes — open raw sockets, set its own DNS, fork a child process — and every one of those attempts dead-ends inside the sandbox.
-The only exit is through the Sidecar.
+The result is that an agent running under Linux structural firma run can attempt to bypass the proxy in any way it likes — open raw sockets, set its own DNS, fork a child process — and every one of those attempts dead-ends inside the sandbox.
+Experimental macOS network-deny mode provides a narrower claim: external IP egress is blocked, while host loopback remains a known limit.
+Experimental macOS VZ guest mode has the stronger structural target, but depends on a runner and guest image bundle and still needs hardware E2E evidence before it becomes the default claim.

 The four backends